Black Friday laptop buyer's guide

 CPU

 Why: What’s great about this price range is there really are no bad CPUs.
-All are great, but some are just faster.
+All are great--some are just faster.
 Today, Intel’s 8th-gen parts are the ones to beat.

 RAM